jaypunekar/jaypunekar.github.io/_posts/2024-09-10-deploying-ml-model-gradio.md

 ## Introduction

-In the last blog, we built a Computer Vision model using fastai and saved it as a `.pkl` file.
+In the last blog, we built a Computer Vision model using Fastai and saved it as a `.pkl` file.
 In this blog, we’ll learn how to deploy that model on the web or use it directly through an API.

 **Hugging Face** is a popular platform that provides tools and services for hosting and sharing machine learning models. **Gradio** is an easy-to-use library that helps you create user interfaces for your models, making them accessible and interactive.